anuja-meetoo/SmartEXP3/controlled_experiment/README.md

+# Setup

-# Setting up the WiFi AP
+# Setting up the WiFi APs

-# Setting up the server
+# Setting up the servers

 # Setting up the clients